Skip to main content

 Regulation & Standardization

-Highly regulated with standardized contract sizes and expiration dates
+Highly regulated, with standardized contract sizes and expiration dates

 Less standardized, with variable lot sizes and broker-dependent execution